 Assistant Professor of Viola

 Recent engagements include performances and presentations at the 2018 American Viola Society Festival in Los Angeles, the 2018 ASTA National Conference in Atlanta, the 2017 International Viola Congress in Wellington, New Zealand, and the 2016 American Viola Society Festival in Oberlin.
-Recent chamber concerts and recital appearances include the Brevard Music Center, Merkin Hall (New York), San Felipe Neri (Havana), Weill Hall (Carnegie Hall), Benaroya Hall (Seattle), the Rudolfinium (Prague), and with Manchester Summer Chamber Music.
+Recent chamber concerts and recital appearances include on faculty concerts at the Brevard Music Center, Merkin Hall (New York), San Felipe Neri (Havana), Weill Hall (Carnegie Hall), Benaroya Hall (Seattle), the Rudolfinium (Prague), and with Manchester Summer Chamber Music.
 In 2017, Jacob performed Hindemith’s Der Schwanendreher with Maestro Blake Richardson and the University of Alabama’s Huxford Symphony Orchestra.

 Jacob premiered a new viola and piano work from composer William Bolcom, Dark Dreams That Do Not Disappear, in 2018.
 Co-commissioned with pianist Angela Draghicescu, it is Bolcom’s first concert work featuring viola.
 Jacob’s debut album, “Czech Portraits,” featuring original transcriptions of Janáček violin pieces and rarely heard works by Czech composers Otakar Zich and Ladislav Vycpálek, is available on Centaur.
 His article on Vycpálek’s Suite for Solo Viola is published in the Journal for the American Viola Society.